 Health Exchanges.
-Health exchanges will be available beginning in 2014.
-These new exchanges will make available health insurance coverage for individuals who are not eligible for Medicare.
+Health exchanges (or Public Marketplaces) became available beginning in 2014.
+These new exchanges made available health insurance coverage for individuals who are not eligible for Medicare.
 Some plan sponsors may terminate current coverage or utilize the new options in their retiree benefit offerings.
 This may require changes to costs or the anticipation of selection of different plan options.
 Considerations may be similar to those involved in the current treatment of private exchanges for Medicare beneficiaries.